octopus-network/octopus-appchain-anchor/README.md

 The `code` is stored in this contract, it is used when [Go booting](#go-booting).

-> Octopus Network provides [a standard implementation](https://github.com/octopus-network/appchain-native-token) of appchain native token contact.
+> Octopus Network provides [a standard implementation](https://github.com/octopus-network/appchain-native-token) of `appchain native token` contact.

 ### Set price of appchain native token

 This action needs the following parameters:

-* `price`: The price of the appchain native token.
+* `price`: The price of the `appchain native token`.

 Qualification of this action: